Optimal transport and Wasserstein distances for causal models: -causal Wasserstein distances

-The average treatment effect estimates the causal effect of a treatment or intervention.
-In the following we show that it is Lipschitz continuous with respect to $W_{G,1}$ under a change of the underlying probability model while the same is not true for the standard Wasserstein distance.
-An important implication of this result is that one can obtain bounds on the error resulting from estimating average treatment effects from data by controlling the $G$-Wasserstein estimation error.
-For recent studies on how average treatment effects can be estimated from data; see e.g. \cite{savje2021average, huang2022robust}.
+The average treatment effect is a measure of the causal effect of a treatment or intervention (cf.~\citep{rosenbaum1983central}).
+In the following we show that under suitable assumptions, it is Lipschitz continuous with respect to $W_{G,1}$ under a change of the underlying probability model while it is not continuous with respect to the standard Wasserstein distance.
+I.e., we are interested in the mapping from probability measures to average treatment effect.
+An important implication of this continuity result is that one can obtain bounds on the error resulting from estimating average treatment effects from data by controlling the $G$-causal Wasserstein estimation error.
+For recent studies on how average treatment effects can be estimated from data, see e.g. \citep{savje2021average, huang2022robust}.

 Let us assume there exist two indices $j,k \in V = \{1, \dots, n\}$ such that $j < k$, $\cX_j = \{0, 1\}$ and $\cX_k$ is a compact subset of $\bR$. $X_j$ indicates whether a treatment is applied or not, and $X_k$ describes a resulting outcome.
 Suppose the metric $d_{\cX}$ on $\cX = \cX_1 \times \dots \times \cX_n$ is given by $d_{\cX}(x,y) := \sum_{i=1}^n d_{\cX_i}(x_i, y_i)$, where $d_{\cX_i}(x_i, y_i) = |x_i - y_i|$ for $i = j, k$.
-Using Pearl's do-notation (cf. the back-door adjustment \cite[Theorem 3.3.2]{pearl2009causality} applied with $\pa_j$), the average treatment effect under a model $\mu \in \cP_G(\cX)$ is given by \be \ee where for the purposes of this paper, the second line serves as definition of the do-notation in the first line.
+Using Pearl's do-notation (cf. the back-door adjustment \citep[Theorem 3.3.2]{pearl2009causality} applied with $\pa_j$), the average treatment effect under a model $\mu \in \cP_G(\cX)$ is given by \be \ee where for the purposes of this paper, the second line serves as definition of the do-notation in the first line.
 In the following, we fix a constant $\delta > 0$ and consider the set $\mathcal{P}_{G}^{\delta, j}(\cX)$ of models $\mu \in \mathcal{P}_G(\cX)$ such that the propensity score $\mu(x_j = 1 \mid x_{\pa_j})$ satisfies

 Then the following holds.

 \begin{proposition} Let $G= (V,E)$ be a sorted DAG, $\delta > 0$ and $j < k$, $\cX_j, \cX_k$, $d_{\cX}$ as above.
 Then there exists a constant $C \ge 0$ such that

 for all $\mu, \nu \in \mathcal{P}_G^{\delta, j}(\cX)$. \end{proposition}